Smile2020/PC-NBV/README.md

 3. Generate the data:

+   To generate your own data from ShapeNet, first Download [ShapeNetCore.v1](https://shapenet.org).
+Then, create partial point clouds from depth images (see instructions in `render`) and corresponding ground truths by sampling from CAD models ([sample code](https://github.com/hexygen/sample_mesh)).

-    First you have to generate networks' inputs and supervision data  and sample complete point cloud data from your model datasets.
-You can use lmdb_write_shapenet.py to make lmdb data and put them in folder `data`.
+   You can generate networks' inputs and supervision npy data using generate_nbv_data.py, then use lmdb_write_shapenet.py to make lmdb data.

 4. Train the model:
    ```shell